-Note: While there are small areas of site class IV timberland present within and throughout the THP amongst Site Class III timberland, only the stocking standards for Site Class II/III timberland shall apply for all portions of the THP, EXCEPT for the timing for aggregate retention in the VR.
-Aggregates shall be retained for 80 years as per Site Class IV timberlands.
+• Note: While there are small areas of site class IV timberland present within and throughout the THP amongst Site Class III timberland, only the stocking standards for Site Class II/III timberland shall apply for all portions of the THP, EXCEPT for the timing for aggregate retention in the VR.
+Aggregates shall be retained for 80 years as per Site Class IV timberlands if another Variable Retention is to be used in the future.
 The Silviculture Map at the end of Section II depicting the silvicultural boundaries of the VR unit indicates the location of applied stocking standards.

-c.
-EVENAGED REGENERATION SIZE [□]Yes [X] No Will even-aged regeneration step Units be larger than those specified in the rules? [□] 20 acres TRACTOR · [□] 30 acres AERIAL or CABLE If YES is the RPF proposing: □ An increase to even-aged TRACTOR Units to 30 acres because Erosion Hazards Rating is Low and the slopes are less than 30% [□] An increase to any even-aged harvest unit up to 40 acres If YES provide substantial evidence that the THP contains measures to accomplish any one of the subsections per 14 CCR § 913.1 [933.1, 953.1](a)(2)(A) - (E) In SECTION III Operational Instruction to the LTO, needed to meet subsections (A) - (E) above shall be included in SECTION II NOTE: Oversized Units should be designated on the THP map(s) by size.
-Operational instructions to the LTO:
+с.
+EVENAGED REGENERATION SIZE [□]Yes [ X ] No Will even-aged regeneration step Units be larger than those specified in the rules?
+[D] 30 acres AERIAL or CABLE If YES is the RPF proposing: [□] An increase to even-aged TRACTOR Units to 30 acres because Erosion Hazards Rating is Low and the slopes are less than 30% [D] An increase to any even-aged harvest unit up to 40 acres If YES provide substantial evidence that the THP contains measures to accomplish any one of the subsections per 14 CCR § 913.1 [933.1, 953.1](a)(2)(A) - (E) In SECTION III Operational Instruction to the LTO, needed to meet subsections (A) - (E) above shall be included in SECTION II NOTE: Oversized Units should be designated on the THP map(s) by size.
+Operational instru ictions to the LTO:

 d.
-TIMBER MARK ING In the table below indicate the entire or sample area mark. area requiring tree marking, the metho od of marking, who comp pleted the marking and if it was an Marking completed in (specify Location(s)) Trees Marked (Harvest / Retained) Completed By (RPF / Designee) Area Marked (Entire / Sample area) RPF Explanation if needed (Optional) Single-Tree Selection/WLPZ/STAs Harvest Mark (blue paint: halo at breast height and stump mark) RPF and Designee Entire All WLPZ is marked prior to the PHI Variable Retention-Aggregate Retention trees are flagged inside of aggregate patches (pink "Do Not Cut" flagging) Retention Mark (orange paint: halo at breast height and stump mark) RPF and Designee Entire All aggregates are flagged in pink "Do Not Cut" flagging Any other trees to be retained, shall be marked with orange paint prior to operations.
+TIMBER MARK ING In the table below indicate the entire or sample area mark. area requiring tree mark king, the metho od of marking, who comp leted the marking and if it was an Marking completed in (specify Location(s)) mpleted By F / Designee) Area Marked (Entire / Sample area) RPF Explanation if needed (Optional) Single-Tree Selection/WLPZ/STAs and ignee Entire All WLPZ is marked prior to the PHI Variable Retention- Aggregate F and ignee Entire All aggregates are flagged in pink "Do Not Cut" flagging Any other trees to be retained, shall be marked with orange paint prior to operations.
 All other merchantable trees outside of aggregate patches and without orange paint are to be harvested.